wilseypa/warped2-models/models/wildfire/README.md

 when its heat content reaches a certain ignition threshold (calculated using pixel color of that cell on the vegetation map).

-The model is loosely-based on the Rothermel Wildfire Spread Model.
+The model is loosely-based on the Rothermel Wildfire Spread Model [1].

 ## Details : ##